Snowy Mountain

 you a little cool, but also make the trail a little more

 treacherous.
-I was joined by two of mine, my son-in-law
+I was joined by two of mine, and

-and a family friend who has never hiked an Adirondack
+a couple others that have never hiked an Adirondack

 Peak.